cristian-sima/Wisply/README.md

 * **[linter-jshint](https://atom.io/packages/linter-jshint)** Linter plugin for JavaScript, using jshint

-Do you have a prefered editor or a plugin which I did not mention, please add it.
+Do you have a preferred editor or a plugin which I did not mention?
+Great, please suggest it!